Fitzpatrique/Facial_Detection/README.md

 # Facial_Detection
-This notebook detects facial features in a video or pictue
+This notebook detects facial features in a video or picture